thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        by chainlocked block hash)

   -coinstatsindex
-       Maintain coinstats index used by the gettxoutset RPC (default: 0)
+       Maintain coinstats index used by the gettxoutsetinfo RPC (default: 0)

   -conf=<file>
        Specify path to read-only configuration file.
 Relative paths will be